-It’s not easy for a Finn living in the US to explain that her national poet’s birthday is celebrated with a jam-topped muffin.
+It’s not easy for a Finn living in the US to explain that her national poet’s birthday is celebrated with a jam-topped, muffin-like pastry.
 Our New York correspondent and her friends take to the kitchen to re-create a taste of culture.

 Whenever I mention Finland to Americans, the conversation tends to turn to our famously dark winters.
 The bright, breezy summers of my childhood must have been wonderful, my friends say, but how did I manage the winter months in Helsinki?